Civil Hospital ward attendant, son clear Class 12, both aim for graduation next

 Rajni, who accompanied her son to his school — St Patrick Public School in Ludhiana’s Haibowal, whenever she could get time from her job which pays her around Rs 6000 monthly, scored 55.7 per cent marks in humanities stream, while her son scored 72.4 per cent.

-While a cataract surgery in one eye in February this year prevented her from giving her hundred per cent during preparation time, but she still opted to take the boards in March.
+While a cataract surgery in one eye in February this year prevented her from giving her 100 per cent during preparation time, but she still opted to take the boards in March.

-“We both had same subjects.
+“We both had the same subjects.
 We helped each other.
-I wrote English, Punjabi and Sociology paper while the other two — Physical Education and Home Science were cancelled but their praticals were held.
-Scoring 55 per cent is no less than a big achievement for me because even as I was working as a ward attendant at Civil Hospital, that confidence and self-respect wasn’t there till I did not clear class 10 and 12.
+I wrote English, Punjabi, and Sociology paper while the other two — Physical Education and Home Science were cancelled but their practicals were held.
+Scoring 55 per cent is no less than a big achievement for me because even as I was working as a ward attendant at Civil Hospital, that confidence and self-respect were not there till I did not clear class 10 and 12.
 I was married at 18 and couldn’t clear my Class 10 then.
 In 2018, I cleared Class 10 with my son and now Class 12,” says Rajni, ecstatically.

 Rajni added that she never felt any shame while attending school with her son where his friends and teachers always helped her.
 “I attended school on some days when I would get time.
 My son always motivated me.
 His friends and teachers always helped me,” she said.